 Self-discipline is encouraged from the nursery stage and we give positive reasons for restrictions which we do need to impose.
 The children are expected to show respect for each other and all adults in school.

 Discipline in school is a responsibility shared by all staff.
-Parents of a child with behaviour concerns will be invited to discuss the situation with the class teacher and the Executive Principal.
+Parents of a child with behaviour concerns will be invited to discuss the situation with the class teacher in the first instance, followed by the Progress Lead for the child’s Key Stage and then a member of the Senior Leadership Team.
 It is hoped that the parents will support any follow up procedures, as we have found in the past that behaviour problems can be solved by a common approach.

 At Nene and Ramnoth School we reject all forms of bullying and we are committed to maintaining our “Bully Free” school.
 We feel that all children should be able to enjoy a secure and welcoming environment in which they are able to talk and be listened to.
 They are regularly reminded of what to do and who to talk to if bullying occurs, and can be assured that all incidents of bullying will be dealt with.
 Our anti-bullying policy may be viewed on request.